ruminder-hub/springboot-kafka-elastic/README.md

 ### Kafka
 * kafka-admin: Set the kafka configuration using data from app-data-config.
 * kafka-model: Generates the kafka model using avro library.
+* kafka-producer: Configures and creates Kafka Template for serializing and sending data to brokers.

 ### Twitter Kafka
 Main module which uses other module for getting streamed data from Twitter to Kafka